OGGM/oggm/docs/mass-balance.rst

   an influence on the results, but it is small since any change will automatically be compensated by :math:`\mu^*`.
 We are currently quantifying these effects more precisely.
-- the cross-validation procedure is shown in FIXME.
-Please also visit the webiste FIXME

 Code used to generate these examples: